arsildo/prevail/README.md

 <li><a href="https://developer.android.com/training/dependency-injection/hilt-android">Hilt</a></li>
 <ul><li>Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection.</li></ul>

+<li><a href="https://developer.android.com/jetpack/compose/navigation">Compose Navigation</a></li>
+<ul><li>The Navigation component provides support for Jetpack Compose applications.
+You can navigate between composables while taking advantage of the Navigation component’s infrastructure and features. </li></ul>

 <li><a href="https://developer.android.com/training/data-storage/room">Room</a></li>
 <ul><li>The Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.</li></ul>